Name | par-cli JSON |

 ```bash

-# Navigate to directory containing multiple repos
+# From a directory containing multiple repos (auto-detection)

 cd /path/to/my-project # contains frontend/, backend/, docs/